122 N. McDowell St. Charlotte, NC 28204

 3. The Child’s Needs Have Changed

-If a child develops a mental, emotional, or physical disorder, and one parent is better suited to care for the child, that could also provide a reason for a judge to change custody.
-The parent who wants a modification will have to file the motion to modify and prove the changes are substantial and affect the child, and the judge will determine how to proceed.
+If a child develops a mental, emotional, or physical disorder, and one parent is better suited to care for the child than the other parent, that could also provide a reason for a judge to change physical and legal custody.
+The parent who wants a modification will have to file the motion to modify and prove the changes are substantial and affect the child.
+The judge will determine how to proceed regarding visitation rights and other custody matters.

 RELATED: Common North Carolina Child Support Issues and How to Resolve Them

 Courts recognize that parents’ circumstances change over time, which is why child custody orders aren’t written in stone.
-However, if you want to request a custody modification based on a parent’s change in circumstances, you’ll need to prove that the change is substantial and will affect the child’s life and well-being in some notable way.
+However, if you want to request a custody modification based on a parent’s change in circumstances, you must prove that the change is substantial and will affect the child’s life and well-being in some notable way.

 Negative changes in circumstance can justify a custody modification, but positive changes can, too.
 For example, if the noncustodial parent had an issue with substance abuse but now can show that they’ve been two years sober and are holding a steady job, that parent may be able to get a modification that will allow them to spend more time with their child.